icruzr93/eiya-challenge/README.md

 ## Reviewing Client

-Go To http://localhost and enter
+Go to http://localhost and enter a number on header section where the app will be automatically updated once you click enter, besides that the app auto updates each 5 seconds.

 ## Reviewing API

-Go To http://localhost/api/records/ to create records or to list all the records (GET, POST)
+Go to http://localhost/api/records/ to create records or to list all the records (GET, POST)

-Or To http://localhost/api/records/:id to get, update or delete a specific record
+Or to http://localhost/api/records/:id to get, update or delete a specific record

 ### Testing